Kyriosity/read-write/README+/software/QA/README.md

 Knowledge of/Experience in

 + **domain**/subjects,\
-`//` or it will be programming "telephone charades" with customer, or a great pverhead of specifications
+`//` or it will be programming "telephone charades" with the customer, or a great overhead of specifications
 + **tools** (as a platform and programming language),\
 `//` learning complex technologies on critical projects is a burnout path or/and programming what's already available,
 + **fails** and retreats (preferably of others).